twitchtv/twirp/docs/install.md

 ### Install Twirp and Protobuf Generators

 Set `GOBIN` (see [go help environment](https://golang.org/cmd/go/#hdr-Environment_variables)) to define where the tool dependencies will be installed.
-A good idea is to have a git-ignored `/bin` folder to install tools for your project:
+For example, you could have a `/bin` folder in your project:

 ```sh
 export GOBIN=$PWD/bin
 ```

-Make sure that the installed packages are accessible by the `protoc` compiler.
+The installed packages need to be accessible by the `protoc` compiler.
 You might need to add GOBIN to your PATH:

 ```sh
 export PATH=$GOBIN:$PATH